 Speak to your MP about joining MAIMES (UK)

-Speak to community leaders & service providers like local pastors, doctors surgeries, hairdressers or laundry services about making provisions to better serve people with ME in their community (taking into account their need of accessibility, quiet, less crowded areas, lying down, sensory overload, home visits, etc)
+Speak to community leaders & service providers like local pastors, doctors surgeries, hairdressers or laundry services about making provisions to better serve people with ME in their community (taking into account their need of accessibility, quiet, less crowded areas, lying down, sensory overload, home visits, ready meals, etc)

 Curate info packs: deliver accurate and up to date information (like this Factsheet, this Clinical & Research Guide, this Primer For Medical Professionals, or this Leaflet for Churches) to your mayor, doctor's surgery, pharmacy, community centre and church.